 Proceedings of Seminars at the Third International CIJ Logan Symposium London, 19/20 October 2018 Goldsmiths, University of London

 While the mainstream media withers, investigative practice is thriving, but it’s easy to lose sight of who’s funding it; big tech companies and philanthropic foundations, partisan NGOs and think-tanks.
 As investigative journalism becomes funded by practitioners outside its traditional field, are journalists still calling the tune?

-In this session, Investigative Practice looks into the confusing new funding landscape for investigative journalism, and tackles the issues this raises for real, truth-seeking independent journalism.
+In this seminar, Investigative Practice looked into the confusing new funding landscape for investigative journalism, and tackled the issues this raises for real, truth-seeking independent journalism.